ncatlab/nlab-content/pages/9/9/4/2/2499/content.md

 ## gauge transformations ##

 There is an evident notion of _gauge transformations_ (i.e. isomorphisms) of [[schreiber:Cartan-Ehresmann ∞-connection|Cartan-Ehresmann ∞-connection]]s.
-We unwrap this and derive this way the formulation of gauge transformations as used in the [literature](#References) on the  D'Auria-Fr&eacute; formalism.
+We unwrap this and derive this way the formulation of gauge transformations as used in the [literature](#References) on the  D'Auria-Fr&#233; formalism.

 Recall -- from the discussion at [[schreiber:Cartan-Ehresmann ∞-connection|Cartan-Ehresmann ∞-connection]] -- that $\infty$-connections on a trivial [[principal ∞-bundle]] (to which we restrict attention here) on a space $X$ with values in an [[L-infinity algebra|L-∞-algebra]] $\mathfrak{g}$ are encoded by a diagram